-- ► The valuation of the liabilities complies with the Insurance Act and the relevant Regulations issued. - Overall, this report demonstrates that the Company remains adequately capitalized with a strong and conservative investment portfolio to support current and projected liabilities while maintaining compliance with regulatory requirements. - ➤ The Company is required by NAICOM to maintain a minimum regulatory capital of NAICOM to maintain a minimum regulatory capital regul - ▶ We estimate the economic/risk-based capital required to support the business at 31st December 2022 as N8.4 billion, implying that Shareholder Funds covered Economic Capital Requirements by 196.1%.
+- ➤ The valuation of the liabilities complies with the Insurance Act and the relevant Regulations issued. - Overall, this report demonstrates that the Company remains adequately capitalized with a strong and conservative investment portfolio to support current and projected liabilities while maintaining compliance with regulatory requirements. - ► The Company is required by NAICOM to maintain a minimum regulatory capital of ₩2 billion.
+The Company has shareholders capital of ₩11.1bn as at 31 December 2023 which far exceeds the minimum capital requirements. - ▶ We estimate the economic/risk-based capital required to support the business at 31st December 2023 as N8.04 billion, implying that Shareholder Funds covered Economic Capital Requirements by 139.0%.
 The company is therefore well capitalized on a risk-based capital basis. - ➤ The gross written premium is largely driven by the annuity business.
-Considering this, we recommend that the company explores strategies other business lines, in order to reduce concentration risk. - We reviewed the product pricing process of the Company, and it appears appropriate.
+Considering this, we recommend that the company explores strategies other business lines, to reduce concentration risk. - We reviewed the product pricing process of the Company, and it appears appropriate.
 However, we recommend that a comprehensive expense investigation is conducted to identify the key driver of the cost and to ensure an optimal allocation within various functional units.
 This exercise will also help to ascertain a realistic expense per policy and improve accountability of cost centers. - ➤ The company currently provides quality data used in the valuation exercise.
-In the last 2 years, data has been provided within 5 days of the year end with little or no error to be fixed. - We performed a 3 years Asset/Liability Matching exercise on the portfolio and there were no liquidity issues arising from the exercise - ▶ We recommend a more detailed Asset Liability Matching and Embedded Value analysis in the next FCR due at the end of the current year.
+In the last 2 years, data has been provided within 5 days of the year end with little or no error to be fixed. - ► We performed a 3-year Asset/Liability Matching exercise on the portfolio and there were no liquidity issues arising from the exercise. - We recommend a more detailed Asset Liability Matching and Embedded Value analysis in the next FCR due at the end of the current year.